by Steve Desroches

 The dunes are alive with the sound of music!
 Science shows that while attending a concert audience members’ hearts beat faster or slower depending on the music and in synchronization with each other.
 Perhaps that’s what makes going to see live music such a fulfilling and community-building experience.
 The beloved Sunset Music Series at Herring Cove Beach is evidence of that phenomenon.
 Presented every Wednesday throughout the summer by Far Land on the Beach and the Friends of the Cape Cod National Seashore, the free concerts begin with Zoe Lewis & the Souvenirs (June 19) and the season includes Sarah Swain & the Oh Boys (July 3), The Grab Brothers (July 10), The Sarah Burrill Band (July 31), Donnelly & Richardson (August 7), and close with the Rip It Ups (August 28).

 The Crown & Anchor continues to be a musical hot spot with a diverse array of live music options.
 Every Monday night the Crown presents Broadway at the Beach poolside, hosted by Brittany Rolfs and Marissa Miller with an ever-rotating roster of guest talent.
 Rolfs, a rising star to watch, is also performing Fridays at the Provincetown Brewing Company with the Bearded Mistress Sings (June 7- 21) and Tuesdays at the Crown and Thursdays at the Gifford House all summer in their respective piano bars.
-Rolfs will also appear in the mystical cabaret The Green Fairy also starring João Santos and Andrew Sheranian at the Crown, which is also home to Santos’ new show every Tuesday, Its Not John (June 18 – September 17).
+Rolfs will also appear in the mystical cabaret The Green Fairy also starring João Santos and Andrew Sheranian at the Crown, which is also home to Santos’ new show every Tuesday, It‘s Not John (June 18 – September 17).
 Musical force Todd Alsup is double dipping with Elton Undressed (June 12 – September 11), a musical homage to Elton John, on Wednesdays as well as his brand new show each Thursday, Donna, Disco & Us (June 20 – September 12), in which he tackles the Donna Summer songbook as well as the special role disco played in LGBTQ rights.
 Singer-songwriter Matthew Darren (July 17, 19, 24, 26) swings into town for Bear Week and beyond, and while known as a rising drag talent, Jizzelle presents a decidedly rock-and-roll extravaganza with the all-live singing She Will Rock You (June 18 – September 17) every Tuesday late night.
 The fabulous Hilarie Tamar goes back to the glory days of the 1960s girl groups with Be My Baby (June 16 – September 8) every Sunday evening.
 And of course the funny and talented Jon Richardson will be tickling the ivories all season long in the Dive Bar.

 Tin Pan Alley once again offers a season full of piano bar music and sing-alongs while their sibiling venue, the Post Office Café and Cabaret presents nightly musical events like Billy Hough and Darlene Van Alstyne every Monday and Mike Flanagan leading a jazz trio on Thursdays.
 Upstairs at the Post Office life is indeed a cabaret with Kim David Smith (June 1) and his Marlene Dietrich-inspired show and later with Kim Sings Kylie (August 17), vocal powerhouse Sheree Marcelle (June 25 – September 4), Anne Steele (July 5), string duo Branden & James (July 12 – 13), Billy Stritch and Nicolas King (August 9 – 10), Jonah Hill (August 16), the feminist, queer rock icon Bitch (June 26 – September 4) and throughout the summer John McDaniel hosts a Broadway series featuring Kate Baldwin (June 28 – 29), Sam Gravitte (July 6), Alice Ripley (July 19 – 20), Mary Callanan (July 23), Nicholas Rodriguez (July 26 – 27), and Liz Callaway (August 30 -31).
 Broadway star James Jackson Jr. (August 2 – 3) performs a one-man show in late summer, following a special Juneteenth show at the Gifford House on June 16 in which he focuses on the history of Black entertainers in Provincetown.
 And Lee Roy Reams finishes up summer with Uncensored (September 2), a tell-all show about his Broadway life.